-If not, you’ve got plenty of company.
-Forgetting names is the #1 memory related complaint.
+If not, you’ve got plenty of company!
+Forgetting names is the #1 memory-related complaint.

-When you remember someone’s name, you show you’re genuinely interested in them plus it’s a first step in building a friendship (and we can all use more friends in our lives!).
+When you remember someone’s name, you show you’re genuinely interested in them, plus it’s a first step in building a friendship (and we can all use more friends in our lives!).

 So, I did some reading and research on how to remember names.
 I’ve got the 4 best tips and tricks for you here.
-They worked for me and I know they’ll work for you too!
+They worked for me, and I know they’ll work for you too.

 Top 4 Tricks and Tips for Remembering Names

-- Repeat the person’s name in your small talk such as, “It’s good to meet you, Janie” and “Janie, how long have you lived here?”
+- Repeat the person’s name in your small talk, such as, “It’s good to meet you, Janie.” and “Janie, how long have you lived here?”

 - Use mind associations to help you remember names.
-Yesterday I met a new neighbor’s daughter and now I think of her as “Petite” Peyton.
+Yesterday I met a new neighbor’s daughter, and now I think of her as “Petite” Peyton.
 And yes, she is petite- she’s itty bitty since she’s only 4 years old.
-I will always remember adorable Peyton’s name!
+I will always remember adorable Peyton’s name.

 - Write names down.
 If you’re in a meeting, jot down new names on the agenda or in your notebook.
 Enter names and some details about who you’ve met in your smartphone when you’re alone later.
 Tell your husband or kids about who you met.
-These actions will help to “ingrain the name in your brain”.
+These actions will help to “ingrain the name in your brain.”

 I’m always impressed when an acquaintance recalls my name later- it just feels so special to be remembered.
 What do you think about these tips and tricks?
-Try them out and let me know how it goes.
+Try them out, and let me know how it goes.